hlavacs/ViennaTypeListLibrary/README.md

 * *to_tuple*: turn a list into a tuple
 * *to_ref_tuple*: turn a list into a tuple of reference types.
 When creating such tuples, use std::tie or std::forward_as_tuple
+* *to_const_ref_tuple*: turn a list into a tuple of const reference types. when creating such tuples, use std::ref as a wrapper for the elements!
 * *to_rvref_tuple*: turn a list into a tuple of prvalue reference types.
 When creating such tuples, use std::move, std::tie or std::forward_as_tuple
 * *to_ptr_tuple*: turn a list into a tuple of pointer types
 * *ptr_tuple_to_ref_tuple*: turn a tuple of pointers into a tuple of references